Skip to main content

 Categories of Personal Information We Collect, Use, and Disclose

-Throughout this Policy, we discuss in detail the types of Information we collect from and about users and discuss how we use and disclose such information.
-The following are the “categories” of personal information under the CCPA that we collect from California consumers and that we may, as discussed throughout this Policy, use and disclose for our business purposes:
+Throughout this Privacy Policy, we discuss in detail the types of information we collect from and about users and discuss how we use and disclose such information.
+The following are the “categories” of personal information under the CCPA that we collect from California consumers and that we may, as discussed throughout this Privacy Policy, use and disclose for our business purposes:

-How We Use These Categories of Personal Information
+How We Use, Disclose, and Retain These Categories of Personal Information

-We and our service providers may use the categories of personal information we collect from and about you for the following business and commercial purposes (as those terms are defined in applicable law):
+We and our service providers may use and disclose the categories of personal information we collect from and about you for the following business and commercial purposes set forth in the section of our Privacy Policy titled “How We Use Your Information” and “How We Disclose Your Information,” respectively.
+We retain the categories of personal information as set forth in the “Retention” section below.

 Sale/Sharing of Personal Information